 Figure 5.3.2.2.1-1 UnicastKey service operation

 1. The NF Service Consumer shall send a HTTP POST request to invoke "request" custom method.
-The payload of the request shall be an object of "UnicastKeyReqData" data type.
-The payload shall include the ranging and sidelink positioning application identifier, the KSLP freshness parameter 1, and the SLPK ID.
+The content of the request shall be an object of "UnicastKeyReqData" data type.
+The content shall include the ranging and sidelink positioning application identifier, the KSLP freshness parameter 1, and the SLPK ID.